vaskovasilevvarna-ai/Cognitive-Shield-Project/README.md

 * emotional exploitation patterns
 * narrative framing structures

+## Threat Pattern Library

+> **Note:** The Threat Pattern Library is an evolving component of Cognitive Shield.
+> Patterns will continuously expand and refine as new manipulation strategies are identified and formalized.

 ### Transparency Engine

 Future integration with funding-trace systems to reveal underlying financial influence in information ecosystems.